jaeksoft/opensearchserver/src/doc/en/documentation/api/api_v2/index/list%7Clist_of_indexes%7C3.md

 - Accept: ```application/xml```

 ### Success response
-The index list is returned in JSON or XML format
+The index list is returned in JSON or XML format.

 **HTTP code:**
 200